markedjs/marked/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## North star

-The Community Principle: If I create it, or acquire it, I help maintain it.

-When you buy a car, you implicitly acknowledge that you will have to take various actions to maintain and ensure its smooth running.
-We believe the same should be true within the open source community and projects.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as